rpgreview/papersandpaychecks/pnp.md

 **Bully**

-A successful Bully check, contested by an opponent's Wisdom check, persuades another character to attempt to behave in a certain way by use of real or implied threats.
+A successful Bully check, contested by an opponent's Wisdom check, persuades another character to behave in a certain way by use of real or implied threats.
 The ability to Bully is significantly altered by the quantity of people that the attempt is applied against (individuals in a group get their own check and a bonus for being part of a group), the demanded action, and the position of the attacker.
 An interesting aspect of the Bully skill is that whilst it is tactical, the effects are strategic and ablative; an additional Wisdom check, at +1 per strategic turn of work, is allowed, until the bullied target succeed.
-A single check is made for the number of consective standard actions taken on a Bully check.
+A single check is made for the number of consecutive standard actions taken on a Bully check.

 1 standard action of Bullying -2
 2 standard actions of Bullying -1